Accident Reporting and Application for Benefits Policy 21-106 | Effective Date: December 10, 2025

 • Death.

-In addition, under section 43(4) regardless of whether a person is injured, employers must report the following incidents immediately to WorkSafeNB:
+2. In addition, regardless of whether a person is injured, employers must report the following incidents immediately to WorkSafeNB if they occur at a place of employment:

 • Accidental explosions;

-• Any catastrophic event or catastrophic equipment failure which occurs at a place of employment that results, or could have resulted, in an injury.
+• Any catastrophic event or catastrophic equipment failure that results, or could have resulted, in an injury.

-Under the WC Act, employers are required to report accidents to WorkSafeNB when a worker has an injury or occupational disease that results in or is likely to result in:
+3. Under the WC Act, employers are required to report accidents to WorkSafeNB when a worker suffers an injury or occupational disease that results in or is likely to result in:

 • Loss of earnings.

-Employers must report these accidents using WorkSafeNB’s prescribed accident reporting form within three working days of:
+4. Employers are required to report these accidents within three working days of:

 • The injury occurring;